 When oily or waxy hair products spread to the nearby skin of the face, they can block the pores.
 This can cause acne breakouts.

-Using simpler formulations, or avoiding these ingredients in hair care products, may help prevent acne from forming around the hairline.
+Certain ingredients in cosmetic products, such as pomades, may cause acne.
+Using noncomedogenic haircare products may help prevent acne from forming around the hairline.

 It is especially important to prevent oily hair products from coming into contact with the face.

 The sebaceous glands produce sebum, which is an oily substance that moisturizes and protects the skin.
 Excess sebum production can cause acne.

 Extra oil production can mean that breakouts may occur more often in these areas than in other parts of the face.

 Younger people with acne had more acne around the U-zone, which covers the cheeks and chin, than in the T-zone.